 This is the best deal in the entire 10/22 universe.
 The accurizing package at Connecticut Precision Chambering includes a ¼-inch barrel setback, a re-chamber, and a chamber polish.
 The barrel is then hand-lapped and re-crowned concentric to the bore.
 The barrel tenon is cut oversized for a perfect receiver fit, then the receiver is deburred, squared, and the barrel hole is recut straight.
 The bolt is squared and headspaced.
 Then, the backside is radiused for better cycling with sub-sonic match loads.
 Contact points on the bolts are polished, and the firing pin is pinned to remove any vertical movement.
 CPC did a similar tune-up on a 77/22 magnum for me, and the rifle now shoots quarter-sized groups at 50 yards.
 The man should be canonized.

-The Best Gunsmith for a Full Custom Ruger 10/22
+The Best Gunsmith for Building a Custom Ruger 10/22

 Joe Chacon builds the most accurate 10/22s in the world.
 Except for the magazine, nothing about his guns are normal.
 Even the magazine release springs are swapped out.
 He starts with a stainless-steel Elite 22 receiver, matched to a JWH Custom bolt and fit with a two-stage KIDD trigger.
 He then turns, chambers, laps, and fits four-groove blanks from Shilen or Douglas.
 Then he goes to work on the small parts, tuning and polishing for perfect ignition before bedding in custom-made Tony Mele benchrest stocks—though they’re now working on a new design for NRL22.
 Chacon test fires many of his builds in the ammo tunnels at Lapua in Mesa, Arizona and Eley in Winters, Texas, so his rifles, which start around $2,000, come with lot numbers of the best ammo to hunt down.
 He’ll fix your screwed up 10/22, too, and he’s a world-class talker.
 Block out two hours, give him a call, and prepare to learn more about autoloading rimfires than you ever thought possible.